My Treasure…My Pleasure

 -Vanitha

-2. Kerala Girl Says:
+2. Kerala Girl said

 Great post.
 Though the procedure is lengthy I will try this out and let you know the result.
 Btw, your blog is good.
 Simple and neat :-) Hoping to see more Kerala and good recipes soon.

-3. nisha Says:
+3. nisha said

 hi annita